 \subsection{Blockchain based cryptocurrencies}

-Cryptocurrencies, such as Bitcoin~\cite{nakamoto2008bitcoin}, Ethereum~\cite{wood2014ethereum}, and many others, involve an underlying blockchain that acts as a log that records the transactions that are validated by miners on the cryptocurrency's network.

-The primary design goal for these systems is to enable decentralised peer-to-peer transactions between users that do not rely on any centralised institutions such as banks, Paypal, and VisaNet~\cite{nakamoto2008bitcoin}.
-Achieving this, however, requires solving the problem of currency minting such that no single user can unilaterally declare that they have any amount of currency they wish, or spend the same units of currency in multiple transactions.
+Cryptocurrencies, such as Bitcoin~\cite{nakamoto2008bitcoin}, Ethereum~\cite{wood2014ethereum}, and many others, aim to enable decentralised peer-to-peer transactions between users that do not rely on any centralised institutions such as banks, Paypal, and VisaNet~\cite{nakamoto2008bitcoin}.

-This is achieved by relying on a blockchain, which records blocks of transactions that refer to the previous block in the chain, which are mined (i.e., validated) by miners expending a scarce resource such as computational work (proof-of-work) or a stake in the currency (proof-of-stake) for the right to mine blocks.
-The state of the blockchain is public and agreed upon by the nodes in the network through the use of a consensus protocol, making sure that anyone can track every asset on the network.
-This enables a great deal of transparency that replaces a trusted third party.
+This requires solving the problem of currency minting and double-spending such that no single user can unilaterally determine the amount of tokens they control, or spend the same tokens multiple times.
+This is achieved by relying on a blockchain, which records blocks of transactions (that refer to the previous block in the chain), which are mined (i.e., validated) by miners expending a scarce resource such as computational work (e.g., proof-of-work, proof-of-storage) or stake in the currency (proof-of-stake) for the right to mine blocks.
+The state of the blockchain is public and agreed upon by the nodes in the network through a consensus protocol, allowing anyone to track any asset on the network.

 Chase and Meiklejohn~\cite{chase2016transparency} considered the Bitcoin blockchain as one of their two case studies (the other being Certificate Transparency) in their formalisation of transparency overlays.
 The important difference between the two systems that emerged is that miners in permissionless blockchain systems are not known and, therefore, cannot be held responsible for faults and are not trusted to provide consistent views of the blockchain.
 This can be dealt with through penalties and \textit{slashing} mechanisms that exist in proof-of-stake cryptocurrencies, such as Ethereum~\cite{slashing}, to directly fine or remove from the network block validators that misbehave because being elected to be a block proposer or validator requires staking funds.